 The topics are relevant and presented in a thoughtful way.
 Love the selection of guests and the way the host guides these conversations.
 I always learn something new-- plus, it is simply a pleasure to listen.
 This is a great way for laypeople (and others!) to stay plugged in to current ideas in public health.
 Would love to hear more about the role of nursing in this work-- a historically rich and humanizing one.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Coronavirus and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Coronavirus.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Coronavirus and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Coronavirus from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Coronavirus from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.